A Rockville-based community with national aspirations.

 WHAT IS MAIN STREET?

-With the opening of our flagship building in Rockville, Maryland, in the summer of 2020, Main Street will offer a unique model of affordable, inclusive community living and engagement for residents and for non-resident members of all abilities.
+Main Street offers a unique model of affordable, inclusive community living and community engagement for residents and for non-resident members of all abilities.
+Main Street’s flagship building opened in Rockville, Maryland, in the summer of 2020.

 Adults with disabilities have very limited options to live independently and participate in community life, which leads to isolation, loneliness, stress on aging parents and communities robbed of the contributions of all of their citizens.
 Main Street offers a solution.